AneryPatel/voice-conversion-demo/README.md

 represents one of the most useful and challenging tasks in the VC domain: it requires minimal examples from a target speaker and also poses the least constraints on this example's content.

+## Baseline Architecture

+We adapt a modified variational autoencoder as proposed in the paper [One-shot VC with IN](https://arxiv.org/abs/1904.05742).
+The architecutre has two separate encoders: Speaker encoder for encoding the speaker voice style and Content Encoder for encoding the linguistic content in an audio.
+A sindly decoder is used with an Adaptive Instance Normalization layer.

 ## Training

 The Libri dataset is curated for the voice conversion task, including